What is HRM

 Employee Performance Management

-• Regular Check-ins & Performance Tracking: Conducting performance reviews and ongoing feedback.
+- Regular Check-ins & Tracking Progress: Holding ongoing reviews and sharing feedback.

-• Setting Clear Goals: Defining performance expectations and targets.
+- Setting Clear Goals: Establishing easy-to-understand performance targets and expectations.

 Talent Management